Fabio Fognini: 2017: Fifth title, tournament suspension

-2018: 8th tour title
+2018: Eight ATP tour title

 Fognini started his 2018 season at the Sydney International, where he reached the semi-finals and was defeated by the eventual champion, Daniil Medvedev in three sets despite being up a set and a break.

-At the 2018 Australian Open, he reached the fourth round, losing to Tomas Berdych in straight sets.
+At the 2018 Australian Open, he reached the fourth round, losing to Tomáš Berdych in straight sets.

 During the South American Clay Court swing, Fognini played Argentina Open, losing the first round to Leonardo Mayer.
 He then won three 3-setters in Rio Open before crashing out to Fernando Verdasco in the semi-finals.
 At the Brasil Open in São Paulo, Fognini beat Domingues, Garcia-Lopez, and Cuevas to reach the final.
 He then came from one set down to beat Nicolas Jarry and win his first title in 2018.
 Due to his strong performance in South America, Fognini rose to No. 19 in the ATP ranking, his best in more than three years.

 In Rome, after defeating 6th seed Dominic Thiem, Fognini won the first set against 7-time champion Rafael Nadal before losing in three sets.
 He was defeated in the fourth round of the French Open by 3rd seed Marin Čilić in 5 sets.

 Fognini won his second title of the year at the Swedish Open in Båstad.
 The following week, as the top seed at the Swiss Open, Fognini exited the tournament early.
 He then traveled to Mexico to compete in the Los Cabos Open.
 Despite having little preparation on hard courts leading into the tournament, Fognini managed to win the title after defeating world number 4 Juan Martín del Potro in the final.
 Fognini's unique hairstyle he wore throughout the tournament garnered attention with some labeling it a "lucky charm".

 During the autumn, the Italian reached the final of the Chengdu Open where he held four championship points against world number 123 Bernard Tomic.
 Fognini was however unable to convert and lost the final in a third set tiebreaker.
 In his next tournament he reached the semi-finals of Beijing, but was forced to withdraw due to an ankle injury.
 He subsequently withdrew from the Shanghai Masters due to the same injury.

 After the most decorated season of his career in terms of titles won, Fognini ended the year at his then career high ranking of No.13.